Suhaan-Bhandary/Linux/001_Introduction_to_Linux.md

    - This command is used to combine file and create a new file with it

+5. cat -n

+   - This command will display the file with line number

 ## Deleting, Moving and Renaming Files

 1. rm test.txt